How to extend the life of your car’s fluids

-It's generally recommended that you change your oil at least annually, or every 10k miles, whichever comes first.
+It's generally recommended that you change your oil at least annually, or every 16,000km, whichever comes first.
 Although some manufacturers state shorter, or longer intervals between changes.

-Coolant generally has a much longer service life, with some manufacturers recommending a 15-year, or 150k mile change!
-Although a shorter 5 years or 50k mile interval is a more common recommendation.
+Coolant generally has a much longer service life, with some manufacturers recommending a 15-year, or 240,000km change!
+But a shorter, five-year or 80,000km interval is a more common recommendation.

-With both of these fluids it's important that you consult your handbook, or ask you dealer to find out the correct intervals.
+With both of these fluids it's important that you consult your handbook, or ask your dealer to find out the correct intervals.

-How much does it cost to top up your fluid levels?
+How much does it cost to change your engine oil and filter?

-Depending on your car, and how much oil it uses, the price will vary but for an average car (such as a Ford Focus) an oil filter (which you must always change at the same time as carrying out an oil change) will cost you less than £10 and the oil will cost between £20 and £50 depending on how posh the oil of your choice is.
+Depending on your car, and how much oil it uses, the price will vary but for an average car (such as a Ford Focus) an oil filter (which you must always change at the same time as carrying out an oil change) can cost you less than $20 and the oil will cost between approx $30 and $120 depending on how posh the oil of your choice is.

 Why you should check your fluid levels